colin-bethea/dijkstraVisualizer/README.md

-# djikstraVisualizer
+# dijkstraVisualizer

-(djikstraVisualizer) is a pathfinding visualizer built in Javascript/React to demonstrate Djikstra's Algorithm (weighted).
+(dijkstraVisualizer) is a pathfinding visualizer built in Javascript/React to demonstrate Dijkstra's Algorithm (weighted).

 ## Getting Started